Resolution of indeterminacy of rational maps to proper tame stacks: Introduction

 Using the valuative criterion for properness together with the \emph{spreading out} argument, we can resolve the indeterminacy of rational maps from a regular curve as follows.
 Let $X \dashrightarrow M$ be a rational map from a complete, irreducible, nonsingular curve $X$ to a proper scheme $M$ where both $X$ and $M$ are over an algebraically closed field $k$.
 If $U$ is the domain of definition, $X \setminus U$ consists of finitely many closed points, say $p_1,\cdots,p_k$.
 For each $p_i$, we have a morphism $\Spec \cO_{X,p_i} \to M$ extending $\Spec \cO_{X,\eta} = \Spec K \to M$ by the valuative criterion where $\eta$ is the generic point of $X$.
 After spreading out each $\Spec \cO_{X,p_i} \to M$ to a morphism $V_i \to M$ from an open affine neighborhood $V_i$ of $p_i$ (for example, see \cite[Proposition 8.14.2]{EGAIV-3} or \cite[Tag \spref{01ZC}]{stacks-project}), we can glue these morphisms to a morphism $X \to M$ extending the given $U \to M$.

-The same holds for rational maps to an algebraic space since we have a valuative criterion for algebraic spaces \cite[Tag \spref{0A40}]{stacks-project} and a similar characterization for morphisms locally of finite presentation between algebraic spaces \cite[Tag \spref{04AK}]{stacks-project}.
-However, for rational maps to an algebraic stack, the above approaches are not sufficient.
+However, for rational maps to an algebraic space or algebraic stack, this approach is not sufficient.
 Indeed, the valuative criterion for proper morphisms of algebraic stacks (for example, \cite[Theorem 3.8.7]{AlperStacks}, \cite[Tag \spref{0CLZ}]{stacks-project}) says that for a proper morphism of algebraic stacks $\cM \to \cN$, we only have a lifting $\Spec R' \to \cM$ of the composition $\Spec R' \to \Spec R \to \cN$ extending the morphism $\Spec K' \to \Spec K \to \cM$ where $R \to R'$ is an extension of DVRs and $K' = \Frac R'$.
 Moreover, such an extension of DVRs is necessary as remarked in \cite[Example 3.8.16]{AlperStacks}.
+Even for proper morphisms of algebraic spaces, we need an extension of DVRs $R' \to R$ \cite[Tag \spref{0A40}]{stacks-project}.

 The construction in the valuative criterion for algebraic stacks is not satisfactory, since $\Spec R' \to \Spec R$ can never be a birational morphism unless $K = K'$ and the extension $R \to R'$ typically induces a non-trivial extension of residue fields as remarked in \cite[\S 1]{BrescianiVistoliValCrit}.
 In \cite{BrescianiVistoliValCrit}, a more suitable extension in this context, avoiding an extension of DVRs, was provided by considering the notion of \emph{tame stacks}.
 In the sense of \cite{AbramovichOlssonVistoliTame}, tame stacks are algebraic stacks whose inertia stack is finite and has linearly reductive geometric fibers.
 More generally, a morphism $f: \cM \to \cN$ of algebraic stacks is \emph{tame} if the relative inertia stack $\cI_{\cM/\cN} \to \cM$ is finite and has linearly reductive geometric fibers (see Section \ref{sec:notations}).
 They showed in \cite[Theorem 3.1]{BrescianiVistoliValCrit} that there exists a representable morphism $\sqrt[n]{\Spec R} \to \cM$ which makes the diagram commute, with $n$ minimal, where $\sqrt[n]{\Spec R}$ is a \emph{root stack} along the divisor defined by a uniformizer of $R$, which will be defined later in Section \ref{sec:root-stacks}.
 The advantage of this construction is that the root stack morphism $\sqrt[n]{\Spec R} \to \Spec R$ is a coarse moduli space and, in particular, it is a proper birational morphism.
 Here, we say that a morphism $\cM \to \cN$ is \emph{representable} if for any morphism $T \to \cN$ from a scheme $T$, the fiber product $\cM \times_\cN T$ is an algebraic space.